 Analepsis is widely used across various forms of media, not only in literature but also in films and television, each offering unique portrayals of this narrative device.

 The Harry Potter series features the Pensieve as a narrative device for flashbacks, where memories are revisited to provide essential plot details.
-Dream sequences or reflective flashbacks are other literary techniques that offer viewers insight into a character’s psyche or history, enhancing the storytelling experience without interrupting the flow.
+Dream sequences or reflective flashbacks are other literary techniques that offer audiences insight into a character’s psyche or history, enhancing the storytelling experience without interrupting the flow.

 Such flashbacks are not only instrumental in character exploration but also serve to highlight thematic elements.
 For instance, reflections through dream sequences or nonlinear storytelling in novels often reveal inner conflicts or foreshadow future events.
 In literature, the technique of in medias res involves starting in the midst of action, often leading to analeptic narratives that fill in prior events.